leandrojmp/leandrojmp.github.io/_posts/en/2020-10-13-creating-a-local-ca.md

 ---
 ### Introduction

-Although today is pretty easy to deploy a temporary environment in the cloud for study or run some tests, I'm a little _old school_ and still use a small computer as a home lab, nothing complex, just and old _Dell OptiPlex Micro_ with a **Core i5**, **16 GB** of RAM and **500 GB** of disk.
+Although today it is pretty easy to deploy a temporary environment in the cloud for study or run some tests, I'm a little _old school_ and still use a small computer as a home lab, nothing complex, just and old _Dell OptiPlex Micro_ with a **Core i5**, **16 GB** of RAM and **500 GB** of disk.

 In this small server I usually run some virtual machines using **KVM**/**Virt-Manager** or **Docker** containers where I deploy some services and applications that I want to learn, to make some proofs of concept or perform some tests with applications that I already use both at work and in side projects.